-The name of Harvey’s Law comes from the tragic death of Harvey Chernikoff, the son of Jack and Elaine Chernikoff who choked to death while a paratransit bus in 2011.
+The name of Harvey’s Law comes from the tragic death of Harvey Chernikoff, the son of Jack and Elaine Chernikoff, who choked to death while on a paratransit bus in 2011.

-Unfortunately, the driver of the paratransit bust did not know CPR and himself admitted that had he known CPR, he would have administered it in an effort to save Harvey’s life.
+Unfortunately, the driver of the paratransit bus did not know CPR.
+The driver admitted that had he known CPR, he would have administered it in an effort to save Harvey’s life.